 Makes about 1.5 cups of sauce.
 Don't save it just for the duck - it's the ultimate yoghurt, cereal and toast topper!

 *If you reeeeeallly want to peel the plums, take the plums out with a slotted spoon once they've boiled and the skins have broken, remove the skin, and plop your naked plum back in the pot.
-But the flavour and texture are marvelous without this extra step, and I'd only advocate it
+But the flavour and texture are marvelous without this extra step, and I'd only advocate it if you have trouble digesting edible fruit peel.

 No comments: